 How to Write Tests

-Tests are Rust functions that verify non-test code is functioning in the program in the expected manner.
-The bodies of test functions typically contain some setup, running the code we want to test, then asserting that the results are what we expect.
+Tests are Rust functions that verify that the non-test code in the program is functioning in the expected manner.
+The bodies of test functions typically contain some setup that runs the code we want to test, then asserts whether the results are what we expect.
 Let’s look at the features Rust provides specifically for writing tests: the test attribute, a few macros, and the should_panic attribute.

 The Anatomy of a Test Function